g2minhle/FastSharing/README.md

 FastSharing
 ===========

-A website written in PHP, MySQL, Java, JFS, Spring MVC framework, Hibernate for fast sharing file with QR code generator from Google.
+A website written in PHP, MySQL, Java, JFS, Spring MVC framework, Hibernate with Google Analytic for fast sharing file with QR code generator from Google.